 There is a debate about whether us millennials should own or just rent forever.
 I’m not solidly on one side or the other yet but if I only need to pay for a small fraction of my home’s costs, I’d be in financial heaven.

-I didn’t invent the concept of renting out part of your house, but I am a recent convert.
+I didn’t invent the concept of renting out part of your house (AKA House Hacking), but I am a recent convert.
 What gives?

 What is a quadplex?

-Everyone has heard of a duplex.
+Everyone has heard of a duplex (duplexes are great too).
 Well the “du” is for Duo-Plex or 2-plex – a house with 2 units.
 Triplex is a common term too for 3 unit houses.

 Then quadplex is the awkward way to say 4-unit house which sounds like a wrestling move, yet somehow isn’t!
 Sometimes quadplexes are also called quads.